aaronse/hz-scratch-hologram/README.md

 * YouTube Playlist Hologram scratch abrasion videos @ [Holograms scratch abrasion - YouTube ](https://www.youtube.com/playlist?list=PL60100E8F3572CEB1)
   * Checkout hologram on Star Wars vinyl records.
 * Very different from Red Laser Holograms [LitiHolo 3D Hologram Printer Video Intro - YouTube ](https://www.youtube.com/watch?v=tbLrAwaqdN8)
-[/quote]
+* $50 Holocraft app, is listed for sale @ https://deftware.myshopify.com/products/holocraft, looks
+  interesting.
+I have **NOT** tried the app.
+Mentioning here incase it's a good fit for what
+  you're looking for.

 ## Using HoloZens
-Currently (2024/1/3) you need to clone/download this code, compile in Visual Studio and run on Windows.
+Currently (2024/1/3), you'll need some patience and determination...
+Clone/download this code, compile in Visual Studio and run on Windows.
+I haven't made time/prioritized packaging this up in a way that'd work for more people.

 Watch the YouTube video for quick overview, ping me if you want more detailed video/instructions showing how to use.
 I'll try to put something together if there's enough interest.

+Please share if you make something interesting and/or learn techniques that are helpful to know.
+Cheers!

 ## More Info
 Consider checking out [https://forum.v1e.com/t/drag-knife-and-laser-etched-specular-holograms/36888](https://forum.v1e.com/t/drag-knife-and-laser-etched-specular-holograms/36888),